 Max Smeets is a senior researcher at the Center for Security Studies (CSS).
 He is also an Affiliate at Stanford University Center for International Security and Cooperation and Research Associate at the Centre for Technology & Global Affairs, University of Oxford.

-Max was awarded the annual 2018 Amos Perlmutter Prize of the Journal of Strategic Studies for the most outstanding essay submitted for publication by a junior faculty member.
+His current book project focuses on the causes underlying cyber proliferation and restraint.
+He has also published widely on cyber statecraft, strategy and risk.
+Max was awarded the annual 2018 Amos Perlmutter Prize of the Journal of Strategic Studies for the most outstanding manuscript submitted for publication by a junior faculty member.
 In 2015, he also received the Young Writers Award of the German Marshall Fund, for an article written together with George Bogden.

 Max was previously a Lecturer and postdoctoral fellow at Stanford University CISAC and a College Lecturer at Keble College, University of Oxford.
 He has also held research and fellowship positions at New America, Oxford Cyber Studies Programme, Columbia University SIPA,Sciences Po CERI, and NATO CCD COE.
 He holds an undergraduate degree (Interdepartmental Major with Minor in Statistics) from University College Roosevelt, Utrecht University, an M.Phil (Brasenose College) and DPhil (St. John’s College) in International Relations from the University of Oxford.